philips-software/terraform-provider-hsdp/docs/guides/functions.md

 }
 ```

-When applied the provider will perform the following actions:
+When applied, the provider will perform the following actions:
 - Create an iron `code` based on the specified docker image
 - Create two (2) `schedules` in the Iron backend which use the `code`, one for sychronous calls and one for asychnronous calls